Skip to main content

 Functions:

 When blood mixed with an anticoagulant is centrifuged in a centrifuge machine at a speed of 3000 rpm for 30 minutes, cells settle down, and supernatant fluid is obtained.
-In between them, a buffy coat is present.
+A buffy coat is present between them.
 At the bottom, denser red blood cells settle down, giving a red hue.
-The buffy layer is of WBC and Platelets.
+The buffy layer consists of WBCs and Platelets.
 The supernatant fluid is plasma.

 Blood - (minus) blood cells =plasma.